Olympic Regional History Day

 Rubrics and judging sheets will be sent to judges for Historical Papers and Websites soon.

-Judging for other categories will occur at Olympic College, Bremerton, on March 19.
-Judges are asked to be at OC by 7:45 AM for training and judging will begin at 9:00 AM.
+Judging for other categories will occur at Olympic College, Bremerton, on March 18.
+Judges are asked to be at Olympic College by 7:45 AM for training and judging will begin at 9:00 AM.
 Check-in for judges, training, meeting, and general headquarters will be in the North South Conference Room at the Bremmer Student Center.
 A Continental Breakfast and Lunch will be provided for all Judges and Volunteers.
-We are very grateful for your help with the Regional part of the National History Day Program.
-Tom O'Loughlin, the Olympic Regional Coordinator, is new at this role this year so please be patient.
-Thank you.
+We are very grateful for your help with the Regional Contest of the National History Day Program.
+Tom O'Loughlin, the Olympic Regional Coordinator, is still learning on the job so thank you for your patience.